kissmetrics/km-support/_posts/2012-10-19-javascript-settings.md

 layout: post
 title: JavaScript Settings
 categories: [apis, javascript]
-author: Eric Fung
 summary: JavaScript settings let you adjust what our JavaScript library can do automatically for you.
 ---
+* Table of Contents
+{:toc}
+* * *

 Our JavaScript Library tracks several events for you automatically.

 # Events Automatically Tracked